CASE STUDY 1 - SAPHARA NEWCOMER WELCOME EVENT

 The approach

-The instinct with charity press releases is often to lead with the organisation, the event, the numbers.
-I took a different approach: lead with the human and social stakes.
+Rather than leading with the organisation, the event and the numbers, I decided to take a different approach and lead with the human and social stakes.

 The press release, social media content and email newsletters were all built around what this event actually represents; belonging, inclusion, aspiration.
 The more than 90 languages spoken in Northern Ireland primary schools.
 Children from socially deprived areas seeing a university campus for the first time.
 Student teachers from divided communities learning alongside each other.